Skip to main content

 It might take you a little longer to bond with your baby.
 This is nothing to worry about.
 It may be because you're not the person going through physical changes as the baby grows in the womb.

-When you're at appointments for ultrasound scans, listen for your baby's heartbeat.
+When you're at appointments for ultrasound scans, watch for your baby's heartbeat.